CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/VirtualizationVmwareHostAllOf.md

 `func (o *VirtualizationVmwareHostAllOf) UnsetNtpServers()`

 UnsetNtpServers ensures that no value is present for NtpServers, not even an explicit nil
+### GetQuarantineMode

+`func (o *VirtualizationVmwareHostAllOf) GetQuarantineMode() bool`

+GetQuarantineMode returns the QuarantineMode field if non-nil, zero value otherwise.

+### GetQuarantineModeOk

+`func (o *VirtualizationVmwareHostAllOf) GetQuarantineModeOk() (*bool, bool)`

+GetQuarantineModeOk returns a tuple with the QuarantineMode field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetQuarantineMode

+`func (o *VirtualizationVmwareHostAllOf) SetQuarantineMode(v bool)`

+SetQuarantineMode sets QuarantineMode field to given value.

+### HasQuarantineMode

+`func (o *VirtualizationVmwareHostAllOf) HasQuarantineMode() bool`

+HasQuarantineMode returns a boolean if a field has been set.

 ### GetResourceConsumed

 `func (o *VirtualizationVmwareHostAllOf) GetResourceConsumed() VirtualizationVmwareResourceConsumption`